A popular chant in recent seasons and with very good reason.

 Martin Demichelis was a rock at the centre of the City defence that won the 2013/14 title and the following campaign, Willy Caballero arrived.

-Caballero became something of a cult figure among City fans and attained hero status when he was the hero of the 2016 Carabao Cup final penalty shoot-out against Liverpool.
+Caballero became something of a cult figure among City fans and attained hero status when he was the star man of the 2016 Carabao Cup final penalty shoot-out against Liverpool, helping City win 3-1 with three excellent saves.

-By that time, Nicolas Otamendi had also joined the Club and with more than 200 appearances under his belt and two Premier League titles to date, he is yet another successful La Albiceleste addition.
+By that time, Nicolas Otamendi had also joined the Club and with more than 200 appearances under his belt t date and two Premier League titles he is yet another successful La Albiceleste addition.

-Bruno Zuculini was only 21 when he arrived in 2013 and would only play one game for City – but Aguero and Zabaleta have accumulated 701 appearances between them.
+Bruno Zuculini was only 21 when he arrived in 2013 and would only play one game for City – but while he has been perhaps the least effective Argentine - Aguero and Zabaleta have accumulated 701 appearances between them.

 And it’s worth mentioning that Aguero has become our greatest ever goal-scorer, too(!)